 How often, in an attempt to ask an open ended question, have you received a closed response?
 Typically, asking someone “how was your day?” to hear a response of “good”.
 Asking instead a curious question such as “what did you do today?” or “what was the most interesting part of your day?” increases the possibility of discovering more about the person’s day:

 When initiating and supporting behaviour change in others it is imperative that the clinician or helper fully understand the challenges a client faces in undertaking behaviour change.
-Using a curious approach with questions in motivational interviewing enables the clinician or helper to gain greater understanding of the client’s ambivalence or dilemma in terms of the behaviour change.
+Using a curious approach with questions in motivational interviewing enables the clinician or helper to gain greater understanding of the client’s ambivalence or dilemma in terms of the behaviour change (Boness et al 2021, Figili & Caverni 2021).
 This provides the clinician or helper with a wealth of information about the costs and benefits of the behaviour from the client’s perspective.
-Being willing to accept the client’s position and discuss his/her perspective does not mean that the clinician or helper necessarily agrees with the behavior: it does, however, indicate their desire to understand it, and this embodies the collaborative spirit of motivational interviewing.
+Being willing to accept the client’s position and discuss his/her perspective does not mean that the clinician or helper necessarily agrees with the behaviour: it does, however, indicate their desire to understand it, and this embodies the collaborative spirit of motivational interviewing.

 When questioning in a curious manner there are a few tips to remember:

 ASK questions using:

 WHAT, WHERE, HOW, WHEN, WHO, WHAT IF, TELL ME MORE …?

 Be interested, curious, and almost confused, or naive in your motivational interviewing approach.
 “I am not sure I really understand…”.
 What about the…?”
 “What do you mean by ‘not sure’…?”
 “What does ‘bitchy’ mean?”